 ISLE OF INISHMORE spent Sunday on Dover 7, only leaving the port to allow other traffic to use the berth.
 According to an email sent to Irish Ferries customers, ISLE OF INISHMORE has been “newly refurbished”.
 The company also says that she has a newly expanded duty-free shop.
 No further details on the extent of the refurbishment have been given.

-With thanks to George Holland and Peter Therkildsen.
+With thanks to Peter Therkildsen.